TrendingTechnology/jinja2pp/README.md

 ### Dynamic J2 filter import

-Write your filters as vanilla Python functions
+Write your filters as vanilla Python functions.

+like so:

 ```python
 def drop_first(lst):